firstbatchxyz/dkn-compute-launcher/README.md

 ./dkn-compute-launcher specific --run --tag 0.3.4
 ```

 This is completely optional, and should mostly be used for debugging and testing on the live network.
-Note that when you run a specific release your node & launcher will not be automatically updated!
+When you run a specific release your node & launcher will not be automatically updated!

 > [!CAUTION]
 >